Trump warns immigrant caravan approaching U.S. border

 Their journey was organized by a Central American and Mexican-based group called Pueblo Sin Fronteras (People Without Borders), which has been running caravans for more than 15 years to help people escape from dangerous situations in their home countries and protect them as they travel.
 This year’s journey, however, was thrust into the spotlight in recent weeks by Trump, who has angrily tweeted about the caravan.

-Earlier this month, Trump repeatedly issued warnings of Twitter of dangerous "caravans" of immigrants headed for the U.S. border with Mexico, bringing drugs and crime with them.
+Earlier this month, Trump repeatedly issued warnings on Twitter of dangerous "caravans" of immigrants headed for the U.S. border with Mexico, bringing drugs and crime with them.

 The president also said women were "being raped at numbers never seen before" while the caravan is heading toward the U.S. He did not provide any evidence to support his claim.